Kim Sou

-Kim Heungsou (November 17, 1919 – June 9, 2014) was a Korean painter who was sometimes called the "Picasso of Korea".
-Jang soo hyun, his partner and executive curator of Kim Heungsou museum died of ovarian cancer in November 2012.
+Kim Heungsou (November 17, 1919 – June 9, 2014), also called Kim Sou, was a South Korean painter who was sometimes called the "Picasso of Korea".

 Biography

 Born in Hamheung in Korea under Japanese rule, he graduated from Tokyo Art School (東京美術學校).
 After the independence of the Korean Peninsula, he sat as deputy of Seoul Art high school and lecturer at Seoul National University.

 In 1955, he studied painting in Paris, and his works were submitted to Salon d'Automne.
 Thereafter, he initiated an individual art showcase and held exhibitions several times, starting in Paris, gaining access to the European market.
 He held exhibitions around the world, including in France and Russia.
 His works have been featured at international auctions.

 After coming back to Seoul, Heungsou was appointed to the panel of judges for the 10th Korea grand art convention and presented his works in 1961.
 Six years later, he went as an exchange professor at the Pennsylvania Academy of Fine Arts from 1968 to 1980, which allowed him to release his pieces of sculpture, holding a series of travelling exhibitions from coast to coast.
 American-Korean Foundation served his work from the beginning.

+Jang Soo hyun, his partner and executive curator of Kim Heungsou museum died of ovarian cancer in November 2012.

 Heungsou died on 9 June 2014 at the age of 94.